“Don’t ask what the world needs. Ask what makes you come alive, and go do it.”

 That’s when I decided, “ENOUGH IS ENOUGH!”

-My health and my life aren’t worth the money that I’m making.
-I’m not going to put my life at risk for the sake of chasing monetary gains anymore.
-No amount of money in the world can replace my health.
-My riches are worthless if I don’t have the health to enjoy them.
+My health and my life aren’t worth the money I’m making.
+I’m not willing to compromise my life for the sake of chasing monetary gains anymore.
+No amount of money in the world can replace my wellbeing.
+My riches are worthless if I don’t have a healthy body and mind to enjoy them.

 Slowly taking the necessary steps to improve my health, I had regained my sense of confidence and love for living again.
-After losing all the fat that I gained within six months, I became fascinated with taking care of my health.
-And the more I improved my health, the more I wanted to learn about health – physical, mental, and spiritual.
+After losing all the fat I gained within six months, I became fascinated with taking care of myself.
+And the more I improved my fitness, the more I wanted to learn about health – physical, mental, and spiritual.

-My health struggles catalyzed my life transformation and eventually became my passion.
-Over time, I cultivated more drive as I actively dedicated time towards learning and improving my health.
+My health struggles catalyzed my transformation and eventually became my passion.
+Over time, I cultivated more drive as I actively dedicated time towards learning and improving my body and mind.

-Because of the pain from my health challenges, I felt the need to help others who are dealing with their unique health agony.
+Because of the pain from my health challenges, I felt the need to help others who are dealing with their unique wellness agony.
 That’s because I want them to get out of suffering and feel their most energetic and confident selves.

-By improving my health, I discovered the desire to improve other areas of my life.
+By improving my health, I discovered the desire to enhance other areas of my life.
 This included my professional life, relationships, and personal growth.
 After delving deeper into those areas, I also felt the urge to help others who want to enhance their overall life.

 This holistic approach is the key to living a well-balanced life.
-Hence that’s where my passion currently is and what I spent most of my time doing.
+Hence, this is where my current passion resides.
 When diving into topics of integrated life improvement, I feel most alive and connected to my core.

 Discover and Cultivate Your Passion

 Deep beneath your core, you have something that lights a fire in your belly.
 It’s your passion you have cultivated over time.
 Ask yourself:

 “How can I develop passion from a past traumatic event and use it to help others?”